stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

-..4TCGCG..     alternating root and fifth of the patch scale ..bV......     current note published into b .4D2..Vb..     bang + read of b parked over the note cell ...:12.f4.     ':' on its own channel, octave pinned low
+..4TCGCG..     alternating root and fifth of the patch scale ..bV......     current note published into b .4D2..Vb..     bang + read of b parked over the note cell ...:02.f4.     ':' on MIDI channel 1, octave pinned low
 ```

 It plays on its own MIDI channel like any melodic voice and publishes its current note — so harmonies or gates can chain off it just as they chain off leads.

-### Gate voices (call and response)
+### Gate (call and response)

-Same read, but `F` compares instead of `A` adding:
+Exactly one, same read, but `F` compares instead of `A` adding:

 ```
 ....Vs......
 .....FC.....
-F pokes '*' below itself while the lead plays C ......:24Cf4     that cell is the ':'s left neighbour: the bang
+F pokes '*' below itself while the lead plays C ......:54Cf4     that cell is the ':'s left neighbour: the bang
 ```

 The gate answers with its own note only while the lead holds the watched pitch.
 The stricter two-input variant sounds only when *two* publishers match at once — the first verdict is relayed down past the second publisher's read by `J`, both verdicts meet in `L` (which yields `.` unless both inputs are `*`), and a final `F…0` converts the double-star back into a bang: